cam-inc/MxTransporter/README.md

 - Build a Dockerfile, create an image, and create a container based on that image.

 - Mount the persistent volume on the container to store the resume token.
-See the Change streams section of this README for more information.
+See the change streams section of this README for more information.

 - Allow access from the container to MongoDB